Electronics, CFL, Thermostat, Thermometer and Battery Recycling

 Electronics Recycling Event

-Everyone's favorite spring event - the electronics recycling event - will be held one day only on Saturday, April 20, 2019, from 9 a.m.- 1 p.m. at the Public Works Garage, 650 Benson Street.
+The electronics recycling event will be held one day only in the spring on a Saturday, from 9 a.m.- 1 p.m. at the Public Works Garage, 950 Benson Street (date will be announced closer to the event).
 This is a free event for RFMU customers.
-You will need to bring identification showing a City of River Falls address (example: utility bill, student ID, tax statement, driver's license.)
+You will need to bring identification showing a City of River Falls address (example: utility bill, student ID, tax statement, driver’s license.)

 Examples of eligible items: lights including fluorescent tubes, batteries including car, microwaves, tree lights, cables and wires, electronics (TVs, computers, monitors, printers, dehumidifiers, window air conditioners) and cell phones.